bl1231/bilbomd/README.md

 # Deployment

 Deploying BilboMD web app currently requires a couple of steps.
-These instructions are assuming you will deploy on `hyperion`, but the code shoudl be very portable.
+These instructions are assuming you will deploy on `hyperion`, but the code should be very portable.

 ## The `.env` file